-

 Pay the $120 fee.

-Waiver of Prelicensing course and examination can be granted if applicant holds CPCU designation.
-You must attach copy of CPCU designation to application.
+Waiver of examination can be granted if the applicant holds CLU, CIC or FLMI designation.
+You must attach proof of CLU, CIC or FLMI designation to the application.

-Waiver of Prelicensing course and examination can be granted if the applicant was previously licensed for same lines in prior home state.
-The license in that state must be active at the time of moving to Georgia, the applicant must attach the original clearance letter from his or her prior home state and must apply for licensure within 90 days of the date of the move to Georgia.
+Waiver of examination can be granted if the applicant was previously licensed for same lines in his or her prior home state.
+The license in that state must be active at the time of moving to Georgia.
+The applicant must attach original clearance letter from his or her prior home state and must apply for licensure within 90 days of the date of the move to Georgia.

 -